fxb-cocacoding/yara-signator/README.md

 }
 ```

 IMPORTANT: Make sure you have not a database in postgres using the same name as mentioned in the config file.
-The first thing yara-signator will do is a database drop.
+The first thing yara-signator will do is a database drop if you have not activated the `skipSMDAInsertions` using a `true` flag.

 ```
   "smda_path": "/home/user/yara-signator-testing/smda_reports/smda-malpedia/",